cloudant-labs/graphdb-slate/source/includes/api/_replication.md

 }
 ```

-Replication of a database means that the the two databases - the 'source' and the 'target' - are synchronized.
+Replication of a database means that the two databases - the 'source' and the 'target' - are synchronized.
 By default, the replication process occurs one time, and synchronizes the two databases together.

 The response to a request for a single replication is a JSON structure containing the success or failure status of the synchronization process.
 The response also contains statistics about the process.